LambdaGaming/GAuto/README.md

  If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)

 # Credits
-- [Simfphys Lua Vehicle Base](https://github.com/Blu-x92/simfphys_base) for part of the passenger seat spawn code.
+- [Simfphys Lua Vehicle Base](https://github.com/Blu-x92/simfphys_base) for parts of various systems including passenger seats and particles.
 - SCS for the horn sounds.